 Childhood Obesity Research Demonstration

-In 2010, the Patient Protection and Affordable Care Act (ACA) appropriated funding to the Centers for Disease Control and Prevention (CDC) to conduct four-year community-based childhood obesity demonstration projects in three communities.
+In 2011, the Patient Protection and Affordable Care Act (ACA) appropriated funding to the Centers for Disease Control and Prevention (CDC) to conduct four-year community-based Childhood Obesity Research Demonstration (CORD) projects in three communities.
+Supporting underserved children aged 2 to 12 years and their families who are eligible for the Child Health Insurance Program (CHIP), CORD used the Obesity Chronic Care Model as a conceptual framework and built on an array of existing federal and non-federal initiatives.
 The National Collaborative on Childhood Obesity Research (NCCOR) served in an advisory capacity during the project development and application phases.

 The four-year projects were designed to cover multiple levels of the socioecological model by combining efforts from pediatric health care settings, early care and education centers, and community venues such as retail food stores and parks.
 When the project concluded in 2015, CDC and the grantees synthesized the project’s findings and provided recommendations about effective, sustainable and cost-effective strategies to prevent obesity among underserved children.
 Childhood Obesity also released a special issue on CORD including nine articles and an accompanying editorial.
 More information can be found in the CORD Report to Congress, released in 2019.